-A chatty crowd of over one hundred people attended the opening of a symposium on Asian women in New Brunswick and the premiere of the film Breaking Barriers, Moving Forward.
+A chatty crowd of more than 100 people attended the opening of a symposium on Asian women in New Brunswick and the premiere of the film Breaking Barriers, Moving Forward.

 Layla Rahmeh, originally from Syria, was the Master of Ceremony and welcomed the crowd to the event.
 According to Rahmeh, “it’s not easy [to be an immigrant], especially if you didn’t choose” to leave your home country.